zendesk/sbt-pillar-plugin/README.md

 <dt>migrate</dt><dd>Runs pillar migrations (assumes <code>createKeyspace</code> was run before)</dd>
 <dt>cleanMigrate</dt><dd>Recreates the keyspace (drops if exists && creates) and runs pillar migrations (useful for continuous integration scenarios)</dd>
 </dl>

+## Todo

+Currently only the replication strategy 'SimpleStrategy' works.
+This will be resolved in next version.

 ## License